-This podcast talks about six steps that people with cancer can take to stay healthy and comfortable during warmer weather.
+This podcast talks about 5 steps that people with cancer can take to stay healthy and comfortable during warmer weather.

-In this podcast, we’ll talk about six steps that people with cancer can take to stay healthy and comfortable during warmer weather.
+Summertime brings sun, heat, and outdoor activities.
+However, it may present challenging health and lifestyle issues for people with cancer.
+In this podcast, we’ll talk about 5 steps that people with cancer can take to stay healthy and comfortable during warmer weather.

 In addition, there are special swim caps designed for people receiving chemotherapy that give added protection for sensitive skin.